nico3333fr/jquery-accessible-autocomplete-list-aria/README.md

  </datalist>
 ```

 Then download the plugin and use jQuery of course.
+This plugin is also available on NPMjs.com and can be installed using ```npm i jquery-accessible-autocomplete-list-aria```: https://www.npmjs.com/package/jquery-accessible-autocomplete-list-aria

 You may use some options, so have a look at plugin options.